DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 Reporting by Other Employees

 Any employee who believes that another employee has experienced prohibited conduct, regardless of when or where the incident occurred, shall immediately report the alleged acts to the Title IX coordinator.
-Additionally, the employee may report to the College President or designee.
+Additionally, the employee may report to a CSA [as defined in CHA(LOCAL)], or the Chancellor or designee.

-A report against the College President must also be made directly to the Board.
+A report against the Chancellor or designee must also be made directly to the Board.
 If a report is made directly to the Board, the Board shall appoint an appropriate person to conduct an investigation.

 Disclosure at Event